indigo-iam/esaco/README.md

 # Password  credential requested from clients introspecting tokens
 CLIENT_USER_PASSWORD=password

-# Enable information cache
+# Enables caching of the results of introspection and userinfo calls
-# To disable the cache usage, set CLIENT_CACHE=none
+# To disable the cache set CLIENT_CACHE=none
 CLIENT_CACHE=caffeine

+# The size and eviction time policies for the cache
+CLIENT_CACHE_SPEC=maximumSize=500,expireAfterWrite=60s

 # TLS version
 CLIENT_TLS_VERSION=TLSv1.2